 I always preferred my own thoughts.
 In my youth, you could find me staring off into the horizon while the rest of my friends mingled with each other, but that has slowly changed.
-A number of factors have forced me to change and made me appreciate communication a little more.

 Now, you should know I did not avoid others because I disliked them or felt better than them.
 The truth is it felt strange to start a real conversation with people.
 It was hard to figure out what to say, and that intimidated me more than anything else.